Skip to main content

 Local Neighbourhood Policing Team Contact Details

-If your call relates to an emergency, please call 999.
+If you are reporting an emergency, please call 999.

 • Antrim LNPT cover the following wards: Aldergrove, Antrim Centre, Clady, Cranfield, Crumlin, Fountain Hill, Greystone, Parkgate, Randalstown, Shilvodan, Springfarm, Steeple, Stiles, Templepatrick and Toome.